stormalf/porth/README.md

 An issue still remains with the strings management if you define some strings with different sizes it doesn't work inside a loop!
 Not found why perhaps caused by OVER keyword.
 Probably need to review the string management later.

+1.0.24 Adding standard macros for syscalls, memory 64 bits loading and storing, adding a syscall return exit code that needs now to be dropped if not used.
+Adding recursive include management.
+Includes files into "include" folder (Episode 10).

 ## TODO

 Refactoring code to be simpler and more readable.